delphiine/bank-app/README.md

 ### Project Dependencies
 To run the program, first fork or clone this repository, and navigate to the project folder on your local machine.

-To ensure access to all dependencies:
+To ensure access to all dependencies run:
 ```
 npm install
 ```